Neutralisation of Rabaul

-Rabaul is a town in eastern New Britain, Papua New Guinea.
-Japanese forces landed on Rabaul on 23 January 1942, capturing it by February 1942.
-The former Australian territory was transformed into a major Japanese naval and air installation.
+The neutralisation of Rabaul was an Allied campaign to render useless the Imperial Japanese base at Rabaul in eastern New Britain, Papua New Guinea.
+Japanese forces landed on Rabaul on 23 January 1942, capturing it by February 1942, after which the harbor and town were transformed into a major Japanese naval and air installation.
 The Japanese heavily relied on it, using it as a launching point for Japanese reinforcements to New Guinea and Guadalcanal.
 Throughout the Solomon Islands campaign, neutralizing Rabaul became the primary objective of the Allied effort in the Solomons.

 Background

 After its capture by the South Seas Force in February 1942, Rabaul was developed into a major fleet base by the Japanese, eventually becoming the most heavily defended Japanese position in the South Pacific.
 Rabaul's strategic location, multiple airfields and large natural harbor made it the ideal staging base for ships, aircraft, troops and supplies during the New Guinea and Guadalcanal campaigns.
 The Japanese army dug many kilometers of tunnels as shelter from Allied air attacks.
 They also expanded the facilities by constructing army barracks and support structures.
-By 1943 there were about 110,000 Japanese troops based in Rabaul.
+By 1943, there were about 110,000 Japanese troops based in Rabaul.

 After the Japanese lost their hold on Guadalcanal in early 1943, Allied forces began the push up the Solomon Islands towards Rabaul.
-Marine Raiders and United States Army troops landed in the Russell Islands shortly after, and an airbase was established there.
+Marine Raiders and United States Army troops landed in the Russell Islands shortly after, and a naval base was established there.
 U.S. forces then pushed the Japanese out of the New Georgia Islands in August 1943.
 The Japanese command had invested men and supplies into building an airfield at Munda, all of which proved to be a waste.
 The U.S. Fifth Air Force aircraft made small attacks in October, and a major Allied air raid on Rabaul took place on 3 November.
-This raid destroyed 52 Japanese aircraft and five warships.
-Starting on 1 November, U.S. Marines began landing at Cape Torokina, on Bougainville, where several airfields were constructed by Allied forces.
+This raid destroyed 52 Japanese aircraft and 5 warships.
+Starting on 1 November, U.S. Marines began landing at Cape Torokina on Bougainville Island, where several airfields were constructed by Allied forces.
 Most of Japan's warships were withdrawn by 6 November.

 With the major Japanese possessions around Rabaul captured, Allied air forces could then begin the permanent neutralization of Rabaul.
-And as part of efforts to isolate the Rabaul base, U.S. Army troops landed at Arawe on Western New Britain on 15 December, and the 1st Marine Division landed at Cape Gloucester on 26 December 1943.
+And as part of efforts to isolate the Rabaul base, U.S. Army troops landed at Arawe on western New Britain on 15 December, and the 1st Marine Division landed at Cape Gloucester on 26 December 1943.